baudm/ngse-manuscript/README.md

 - See precompiled samples for the [proposal](https://github.com/baudm/ngse-manuscript/blob/main/samples/proposal.pdf) (APA-style bib) and [review version](https://github.com/baudm/ngse-manuscript/blob/main/samples/final_review.pdf) (IEEE-style bib) of the manuscript.

 ## Features
-- Clean and minimal template with sane defaults.
+- Clean, minimal, and well-documented template with sane defaults.
 Styling tweaks and enhancements are self-contained in the `manuscript` document class.
-- Includes all required preliminary pages.
+- Includes all required preliminary pages (see `\printpreliminarypages` command).
-- Class options to easily toggle proposal version, line numbering, etc. (see [`main.tex`](https://github.com/baudm/ngse-manuscript/blob/main/main.tex#L1-L7)).
+- [Class options](#class-options) to easily toggle proposal version, line numbering, etc. (see [`main.tex`](https://github.com/baudm/ngse-manuscript/blob/main/main.tex#L1-L8)).
 - `review` option makes the review process easier.
 It enables line numbering and timestamps the title page.
 - *Enhanced* IEEE and APA styles for `biblatex`.
 See `ieee` and `apa` options.
 - Macros for common abbreviations such as `\eg` for *e.g.*, `\etal` for *et al.* and so on (extracted from the CVPR 2022 template).
 See [`manuscript.cls`](https://github.com/baudm/ngse-manuscript/blob/main/manuscript.cls#L76-L82).
-- Preconfigured with support for cross- and back-references.
+- Properly configured and integrated `microtype` for *"typographical perfection."*
 - Uses modern packages: `scrbook` document class, `biblatex` for the bibliography, `newtx` for the Times Roman font (text and math).

 ## Usage
 1. Edit `manuscript-meta.tex` and input your details (name, student number, etc.)
 2. Edit `main.tex` to add/remove chapters, appendices, packages, or switch between the camera-ready/review and proposal/final versions of the manuscript.
-3. Add/edit/remove chapters in the `chapters` directory.
+3. Create/edit/delete chapters in the `chapters` directory.
 4. Add BibTeX references to `references.bib`.
 Use `\autocite{...}` instead of `\cite{...}`.
+5. Modify the abstract, acknowledgments, and other preliminary pages in the `prelim_pages` directory.

 **NOTE:** `chapters/4-methodology.tex` contains important information regarding style and formatting (`\autocite{...}`, cross-references, abbreviations, etc.) that were adapted from the CVPR 2022 template.